| Written by Constance Stickler

 Particular attention should be paid to opened packs; some medicines, which can be stored unrefrigerated, must be refrigerated once opened (extended reading: Optimizing efficiency and safety of reefer operations).

-Biopharmaceuticals, also called biological medical products or simply known as biologics, are drugs that are manufactured in, extracted from or semi-synthesised from biological sources.
-Among others, these include vaccines, blood components, allergenics, and tissues.
-In addition to their temperature sensitivity, one must pay attention to other ambient factors, such as shock and vibration, humidity, and light during storage and shipping.
+Biopharmaceuticals, also called biological medical products or simply known as biologics, are drugs that are manufactured in, extracted from, or semi-synthesised from biological sources.
+These include vaccines, blood components, allergenic substances, and tissues.
+In addition to their temperature sensitivity, one must consider other ambient factors, such as shock and vibration, humidity, and light during storage and shipping.

 With Covid-19, it became clear to everyone: when it comes to new, highly contagious but not highly fatal diseases, world health is only as strong as its weakest link.
 So it must be important to all of us to ensure the equitable distribution of medicines and vaccines to all parts of the world.